JunwenBai/DAPC/README.md

 One can inspect the bashes to see all the options for training.
 By default, we use `gpu:0`.

+`transformer` folder mostly inherits from [ESPnet](https://github.com/espnet/espnet).
+Though the options are provided, we do not encourage one to use `transformer` in this small-scale problem.

 ### Paper

 If you are interested in our work, please consider cite the following paper: